Remarks

 ---|---|---|

-System.Object | sender | sender object |
+object | sender | sender object |

 EventArgs | e | event arguments |

-ButtonPressEnded(Object, EventArgs)
+ButtonPressEnded(object, EventArgs)

 Method called when button press is started (up state)